-Sustain, assess, and improve student pathways and optimize campus environments to expand access, increase retention, and guide and support student success through completion.
+Sustain, assess, and improve student pathways and optimize campus environments to expand access, increase retention, and guide and support student success through access, completion, and post completion.

 2. Principle-Centered Leadership

 Develop a work environment that supports and empowers every employee to perform at the highest level.